Fishest/school/notes/sailboat.rst

   Do not use cheap 2-stroke oil that you would use in a lawn mower.
 This gums up the engine, causes it to smoke, and idel hard.
 This should be added at a 50/1 ratio to the fuel.
-This means 15.4 ounces or 0.96 pints (one bottle is fine).
+This means 15.4 ounces or 0.96 pints (one bottle is fine) should be added to 6 gallons of gas.

 * Marine Grade Non-Ethanol Unleaded (87) Minimum Octane Fuel